Edit

 Back in time

-Èlia’s journey began while working at EMBL in Heidelberg as a Postdoctoral Fellow in the Arendt Group.
-During this time, she discovered a manuscript from 1893 that pinpointed the last known location of a species in the Indian Ocean call Epigonichthys – an elusive sea creature with an aptitude for hiding.
+Benito-Gutiérrez’s journey began while working at EMBL Heidelberg as a postdoctoral fellow in the Arendt group.
+During this time, she discovered a manuscript from 1893 that pinpointed the last known location of a species in the Indian Ocean called Epigonichthys – an elusive sea creature with an aptitude for hiding.

 The notochord provides an important evolutionary link between cephalochordates and humans.
 It represents the transitional period in evolutionary biology during which vertebrates and non-vertebrates split into separate groups.
 Because cephalochordates have changed very little in millions of years, they’re an excellent model system to study – not only for this physical characteristic, but also for their genome.